 We believe working with stakeholders to understand their environmental concerns is the best way to develop programs to monitor the environment and to develop a better understanding of environmental limits.
 We are a member of:

 Wood Buffalo Environmental Association (WBEA)

 The Wood Buffalo Environmental Association is a collaboration of communities, environmental groups, industry, governments and Indigenous representatives that has developed and implemented an integrated and intensive program on air and terrestrial monitoring in the region.
 Through the Environmental Science and Monitoring Division of Alberta Environment and Parks, the WBEA monitors air quality in the Regional Municipality of Wood Buffalo, 24 hours a day, 365 days a year, and shares the information collected with stakeholders and the public.

 Suncor is a member of the Alberta Association of Conservation Offsets which is a non-governmental collaboration among a number of diverse entities and interests sharing an interest or expertise in the field of conservation and biodiversity.
 This group is working on a provincial offsetting policy.

 The Athabasca Watershed Council is a multi-stakeholder, not-for-profit watershed planning and advisory council (WPAC) that was formed in August 2009.
 To provide timely credible information about the Athabasca Watershed, the council works with:

 - communities and citizens

-The AWC-WPAC actively promotes, fosters respect, and plans for an ecologically healthy watershed by demonstrating leadership and facilitating informed decision-making to ensure environmental, economic and social sustainability.
+The AWC-WPAC actively promotes, fosters respect, and plans for an ecologically healthy watershed by building relationships, sharing information, and informing planning and policy decisions that affect the Athabasca River watershed.

 We also participate in industry organizations that work to improve the industry’s environmental, social and economic performance.
 These organizations include: